Roland29/aws-certification/dva-c02/cicd/README.md

 ## CodeBuild
 - buildspec.yml at root of code repo
 - Bundle the dependencies in the source code during the build stage
+- CodeBuild scales automatically, the organization does not have to do anything for scaling or for parallel builds

 ---
 ## CodeDeploy